AdaCore/gnatcoverage/tools/gnatcov/doctemp/source_coverage.rst

 Coverage Violations
 ^^^^^^^^^^^^^^^^^^^

-The *Coverage Violations* section lists and counts the coverage violations that relate to source lines not part of an exemption region.
+The *Coverage Violations* report section lists and counts the coverage violations that relate to source lines not part of an exemption region.
 The violations are grouped in subsections, one per assessed criterion according to the :option:`--level` option:

 .. csv-table::
    :delim: |